-A trade show calendar packed full of large, small, and regional events has left many retailers, reps and manufacturers strapped trying to figure out the best way to focus their resources.
+A trade show calendar packed full of large, small, and regional events has left many retailers, reps, and manufacturers strapped trying to figure out the best way to focus their resources.
 In response, Outdoor Retailer is releasing a new web-based survey that could result in (more) major changes to the big show's dates and format.
-So we asked exhibitors, retailers and reps: What does the ideal trade show calendar look like for the industry?
+So we asked exhibitors, retailers, and reps: What does the ideal trade show calendar look like for the industry?
 Can all the various shows remain relevant?
 How can attendees get the best return on investment?
-No surprise: It’s complicated.
+No surprise: It’s complicated

 Outside's long reads email newsletter features our strongest writing, most ambitious reporting, and award-winning storytelling about the outdoors.
 Sign up today.

-It’s a common gripe in the halls of Outdoor Retailer: The trade show is no longer relevant because it happens too late in the buying cycle.
+It’s a common gripe in the halls of Outdoor Retailer: the trade show is no longer relevant because it happens too late in the buying cycle.
 It’s not a sentiment that the show organizers take lightly, and they have recently made what appears to be a concerted effort to listen closely to the gripes.
 Over the past several months, OR has been poring over attendee feedback from past shows as well as responses from a recently completed qualitative survey of key industry brands, suppliers and retailers, conducted by Chicago-based research firm, Stax.

-It’s “the deepest and broadest effort to chronicle product development, introduction and cascading sales cycles across multiple categories ever in the outdoor industry and certainly in North America,” says Darrell Denny, executive vice president of sports and apparel and e-commerce at Emerald Expositions, which owns and operates the show.
+It’s “the deepest and broadest effort to chronicle product development, introduction and cascading sales cycles across multiple categories ever in the outdoor industry and certainly in North America,” said Darrell Denny, executive vice president of sports and apparel and e-commerce at Emerald Expositions, which owns and operates the show.

 Outdoor Retailer is poised to launch a web-based survey today to a broader segment of their constituents, with the intent of gauging the wants and needs of these stakeholders, and to ensure that what they are offering is what people want around show platform and timing.
 It is limited, however, to retailers, reps and exhibitors of the show.
 (Keep an eye out for it in your inbox, and if you didn’t receive the link but want to respond, email firstname.lastname@example.org.)